7 min read

-We build a lot of Midrange kitchens for homeowners in Lancaster County, and these projects range in price from the low $60,000s to $110,000 or more.
-As you can see from our kitchen remodel gallery, the term "Midrange" covers a lot of budgetary ground, and for the reasons mentioned above, no two kitchens in this general category are priced exactly the same.
+We build a lot of Midrange kitchens for homeowners in Lancaster County, and these projects range from the mid $40,000s to $130,000 or more.
+As you can see from our kitchen remodel gallery, the term "Midrange" covers a lot of budgetary ground.

 Examples of Midrange Lancaster Kitchen Remodels

 Midrange Economy kitchens, like Donna's Lancaster kitchen remodel, typically maintain the existing kitchen footprint and layout, but include replacement of cabinetry, countertops, flooring, and fixtures.

 Midrange Designer kitchens, like Dennis & Kay's Rohrerstown kitchen remodel, often include modifications to the cabinetry layout within the kitchen’s existing footprint.
 Some appliances may also be relocated.

 Midrange Premium kitchens, like Bill & Liz's Conestoga Valley kitchen remodel, often involve eliminating or relocating walls to expand the space and fully reimagine the layout of the kitchen.

 Our cost guide includes the average price of a kitchen remodel in Lancaster based on these three subcategories, along with general descriptions of what to expect in terms of features and scope of work.

 We hope this post, and our cost guide, are helpful tools as you dream and plan for your kitchen remodel.
 If we can be of assistance, or if you'd like to chat with our project consultant about your Lancaster kitchen remodel, we'd love for you to schedule a free discovery call.